Read this article summarized with

 What about all-in-one platforms that claim to do both?

-They exist, but the “both” is usually weighted heavily toward one side.
-A platform that’s strong on training delivery is typically weak on document version control and point-of-work access.
-A platform strong on SOP management may offer basic training tracking but lack assessment depth.
-Evaluate based on your primary need, and be skeptical of tools that claim to be best-in-class at both.
+A platform strong on training delivery is typically weak on document version control and point-of-work access.
+A platform strong on SOP management offers basic training tracking but lacks assessment depth.

 Is SOP software the same as a document management system (DMS)?

-No. A DMS (SharePoint, Google Drive, Confluence) stores and organizes files.
-SOP software creates, structures, and distributes operational procedures with version control, approval workflows, and point-of-work access.
-You can store an SOP in a DMS, but the DMS won’t help you create it from video, version it at the step level, or distribute it via QR codes on the production floor.
+You can store an SOP in a DMS.
+The DMS won’t help you create it from video, version it at the step level, or distribute it through QR codes on the production floor.

-If your team needs to create and maintain operational procedures before worrying about training delivery, try SOPX free for 7 days.
+If your team needs to create and maintain operational procedures before worrying about training delivery, try SOPX free for 14 days.
 No credit card required.